GenesisGateway/genesis_php/README.md

 <?php
 require 'vendor/autoload.php';

+// init/ Work inside the Genesis Workspace use \Genesis;

-// this namespace assignments are arbitrary use \Genesis\Genesis as Genesis;
+// or, you can list only the classes you need use \Genesis\Genesis as Genesis;
-use \Genesis\Config as GenesisConfig;
+use \Genesis\GenesisConfg as GenesisConf;

 // load the pre-configured ini file GenesisConfig::loadSettings('<path-to-your-ini-file>');